 How to Season a de Buyer Carbon Steel Pan

 If we still experience eggs sticking to the bottom of our carbon steel skillet then there is really only one final option that we have to look at.
 That option is the pan seasoning.
 There are basically only 3 or 4 methods of seasoning or re-seasoning a carbon steel pan.
 I won’t go into all the methods of seasoning or re-seasoning carbon steel cookware at this time.
-The only method I found to be most effective is the seasoning with Kosher Salt, Flaxseed Oil, and potato skins.
+The only method I found to be most effective is the seasoning with Kosher Salt, Avocado Oil, and potato skins.
 Here is what you will need for this seasoning process.

 1) Kosher salt

-2) Flaxseed Oil or Grapeseed oil
+2) Avocado Oil or Grapeseed oil

 3) About 8-12 large potatoes